Artificial Intelligence Self Healing Code Attack Vectors

 • LinkedIn

-For example, an organization may have implemented a website and that site has an agent running the background that looks at the error logs.
-This agent then looks at the code base and the error messages and the information on hand in the logs and modifies the code base to reduce the number of exceptions that are created in the log files.
+For example, an organization may implement a website with an agent running in the background that analyzes error logs.
+This agent reviews the codebase, examines the error messages, and uses the information available in the logs to modify the codebase in order to reduce the number of exceptions recorded in the log files.